5G-MAG/rt-5gms-application-provider/README.md

 The installation instructions for the Postman Collection can be found [here](postman/README.md).

-## QoE Metrics Reporting UI
+## Consumption and QoE Metrics Reporting UI

 A web-based Graphical User Interface that parses a QoE Metrics Report provided in XML format and outputs its content in graphical and tabular form.
-The source files and the documentation are located in the `qoe-metrics-reporting-ui` folder of this repository.
+The source files and the documentation are located in the `consumption-qoe-metrics-reporting-ui` folder of this repository.

-The installation instructions for the Management UI can be found [here](qoe-metrics-reporting-ui/README.md).
+The installation instructions for the Management UI can be found [here](consumption-qoe-metrics-reporting-ui/README.md).